Dandaragan, Western Australia

 Dandaragan is a small town in the Wheatbelt region of Western Australia.
+The Dandaragan plateau is the underlying geological feature of the area.

+History

+The first recorded land lease was to William Brockman in 1848; he had a 6000 acre land lease at Muchamulla Springs.

 The name of Dandaragan was first recorded in 1850 as the name of a nearby gulley and spring or watering hole known as Dandaraga spring.
 The word is Indigenous Australian in origin and is thought to mean good kangaroo country.

-The first recorded land lease was to William Brockman in 1848; he had a 6000 acre land lease at Muchamulla Springs.

 James Drummond settled in the area in 1850 and established a farm.
 A police station was built later and the townsite was gazetted in 1958.

-The Dandaragan plateau is the underlying geological feature of the area the town is located.

 Select Harvests unsuccessfully attempted to grow a large almond orchard near Dandaragan between 2010 and 2015.